 Jesus will have both the saints (converted, resurrected Christians) as well as the holy angels with Him when he returns to earth in what is referred to as his Second Coming.
 The book of 2Thessalonians 1, verses 7 and 8, reveals that those angelic beings who return with Jesus will be used to deal swiftly with those who reject God and who refuse to obey the gospel.

-In conclusion, angels exist to serve both God and humans.
+Why do angels exist?
+They exist to serve both God and humans.
 The Bible tells us that their destiny will not be to rule the universe (the new heaven and new earth) for all eternity.
 That gift, made possible by the sacrifice of Christ, will be given to God's greatest creation, mankind, after our conversion and resurrection!